-Cancer occurs when cells in the body divide without control or order.
-Eventually these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths can invade nearby tissues including the lymph nodes.
-Cancer that has invaded the lymph nodes can then spread to other parts of the body.
+Cancer happens when cells divide without control or order.
+These cells grow together to form a tumor.
+They can invade and damage nearby tissues.
+They can also spread to other parts of the body.

-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-- Alcohol use disorder
+- Smoking or alcohol use disorder

 - Previous stomach surgery

 In some people, stomach cancer may have no symptoms.
-In those that have them, stomach cancer may cause:
+Others may have:

 - Loss of hunger

 - Weakness, fatigue

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and medical health.
 A physical exam will be done.

 Tests may include: